mgajczewski/PilotVoice/docs/testing.md

 ### Using Fixtures

-Fixtures make it easier to reuse page objects across tests:
+Fixtures make it easier to reuse page objects and manage test data across tests.
+See the [E2E Fixtures Guide](./testing/e2e-fixtures.md) for detailed information.

 ```typescript
 import { test, expect } from '../fixtures';